Personal Injury and Criminal Defense Attorney Serving Gunnison, CO

 - Charges of other criminal offenses that resulted in a dismissal, acquittal, diversion, etc. (not a conviction, guilty plea or plea bargain).

 Although the rules are somewhat complex, if you qualify to have your records sealed you will typically have to wait several years (perhaps even a decade) for your eligibility to mature, and you will need to pay a fee.

 Frequently Asked Questions (FAQs)

 Can I afford to press a personal injury claim?

 It is likely that you can, even if you think you can’t.
-If I take your case, I will defer all attorney’s fees.
-This means that you will owe me nothing in attorney’s fees unless I win your case, and any amount that you end up paying will be proportionate to the amount you receive as a verdict or settlement.
+If I take your case as your Gunnison personal injury attorney, I will defer all attorney’s fees.
+This means that you will owe me nothing in attorney’s fees unless I, a Gunnison personal injury lawyer win your case, and any amount that you end up paying will be proportionate to the amount you receive as a verdict or settlement.

 Can I win a car accident claim even if the accident was partly my fault?

 It depends on your degree of fault.
 Under Colorado’s comparative fault principles, you can recover damages even for an accident that was partly your fault, as long as you were less than 50 percent at fault.
 If you were less than 50 percent at fault, a court will subtract from your recovery an amount equivalent to your percentage of fault.
 If you were 25 percent at fault, for example, the court will subtract 25 percent and award you the remaining 75 percent of your damages.
 If you were 51 percent or more at fault, however, you will recover nothing.